 While there were quite a few bird shows happening throughout the day, we missed most of them but could make it to this one.
 This bird show has the world’s largest number of performing birds in a single act.

-Besides highlighting the antics of talented birds like the mimicking cockatoos, this show is also a window onto the natural behavior of birds like macaws, pelicans, flamingos, and hornbill.
+Besides highlighting the antics of talented birds like the mimicking cockatoos, this show is also a window onto the natural behavior of birds like macaws, pelicans, flamingos, and hornbills.
 It was a delightful experience to watch the various species flying in flocks around the amphitheater.

 4. Heading off to the Pelican Cove